Neil Sheehan, Pentagon Papers reporter, Vietnam author, dies

 Once Sheehan launched into the project, the intense and driven writer found it dominated his life.

-“I was less obsessed than I was trapped in it,” he said.
+“I was less obsessed than I was trapped in it,” he told The Harvard Crimson in 2008.
 “I felt a great sense of being trapped.”

-Neil Sheehan was born Oct.
-27, 1936, in Holyoke, Massachusetts, and grew up on a dairy farm.
-He graduated from Harvard, and worked as an Army journalist before joining UPI.
-After he left Vietnam, he worked for the Times in Washington as a Pentagon reporter and later at the White House, before leaving the paper to write his Vietnam book.

-He and his wife, Susan, a writer for The New Yorker, sometimes struggled to make enough money to pay the family’s bills while he was working on the book.
-He combined fellowships with occasional advances from his publisher to get by.

 Sheehan wrote several other books about Vietnam, but none with the ambitious sweep of “A Bright Shining Lie.”
 He also wrote “A Fiery Peace in a Cold War” about the men who developed the intercontinental ballistic missile system.